centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

 If you want to change a specific parameter of a Centreon Engine configuration, use the **SETPARAM** action.
-The name is used to identify the configuration to update:
+To identify the configuration to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ENGINECFG -a setparam -v "Centreon Engine cfg for poller NY;cfg_dir;/usr/local/nagios/etc"